Hydrogenated carbon structures as directional sub-GeV dark matter detectors: Conclusion

 \section{Conclusion}

-We proposed the use of hydrogenated graphene, possibly graphite, and carbon nanotubes as targets to probe dark matter--nucleon interactions, for masses as light as $m_\chi \sim\mathcal{O}(\rm MeV)$.
-Thanks to the weak carbon--hydrogen bond, and the quasi-elastic nature of the interactions, this setup is characterized by a small energy threshold, and a detection scheme based on these materials is expected to be orders of magnitude more sensitive than current experiments.
+We proposed the use of hydrogenated graphene, possibly graphite, and carbon nanotubes as targets to probe dark matter--nucleon interactions for masses as light as $m_\chi \sim\mathcal{O}(\rm MeV)$.
+Thanks to the weak carbon--hydrogen bond, and the quasielastic nature of the interactions, this setup leverages the net charge of the emitted proton, which allows us to accelerate it up to detectable energies, thus evading the limits posed by the experimental energy threshold on traditional nuclear recoil.
+For this reason, the proposed detector would be characterized by a small energy threshold, and a detection scheme based on these materials can be orders of magnitude more sensitive than current experiments.

 The setup is expected to be inexpensive and easy to operate.
-Hydrogenated graphene and graphite are simple systems, with well understood properties, thus allowing to envision the realization of this proposal in a short time scale and with a reasonable opportunity to scale up the instrumented target mass.
+Hydrogenated graphene and graphite are simple systems, with well-understood properties, thus allowing us to envision the realization of this proposal in a short timescale and with a reasonable opportunity to scale up the instrumented target mass.
 Moreover, CNTs provide substantially more target mass than an equivalent area of graphene/graphite.
-They are also expected to provide a strongly directional signal, offering a key tool towards background rejection.
-Nonetheless, they require better understanding, especially regarding the capture probability of protons scattering off their walls.
+They are also expected to provide a strongly directional signal, offering a key tool toward background rejection.
+Nonetheless, they require better understanding, especially regarding the capture probability of protons scattering off their walls, the characterization of irregularities in their distribution and geometry~\cite{ripanti2019polarization}, and how these impact the proposed scheme.